-His apartment was on the top floor of a tall apartment building.
-Everyone knew he was a vampire, so no one would have bothered him even if he had been on the very bottom.
+His apartment was on the top floor of a tall building.
+Everyone knew he was a vampire, so no one would have bothered him even if he had been on the first floor.
 That was why he found it strange when he heard the knock.
-After opening the door, he asked, “May I help you?” but thought: magnificent—take-out delivered to my door.
+After opening the door, he asked, “May I help you?” but thought: Magnificent!
+Take-out delivered to my door.

 “Excuse us, Mr. Smith,” said the first young man of two, “for dropping by unannounced, but you’re not listed.”

 “There is a reason for this,” the vampire said.

 The second young man said, “I’m Mark, and this is my partner, Trey.”
 He held out his hand graciously and, without a mere tremble, he shook the resident’s hand.

 Intrigued, Smith sought to connect with the gentleman’s eyes.
 When Mark avoided this with skill, the vampire couldn’t help but grin, something he hadn’t done for centuries.
 “Perhaps you have happened upon the wrong doorstep,” he said, only because he liked them.